 All students studying at SJB in Year 11 are entitled to a place in the Sixth Form if they meet the admission criteria.
 There is no formal application process for internal students.

 Throughout Year 11 there are many opportunities for our students to see what is available in the Sixth Form and to discuss their options with a member of staff.
 In the first half of the spring term, all students, along with their parents, will meet with a member of the School Leadership Team as part of the next steps process; post-16 options will form part of this discussion.

 We welcome applications from students who are not currently at SJB.

-The deadline for applications for September 2023 entry is Friday 21 December 2022.
-Please follow this link and complete the form by this date.
+The deadline for applications for September 2023 entry was Friday 21 December 2022.

 Admissions Policy and Further Information